Jewelry E-Commerce Tips: How to Sell Fine Jewelry on Amazon

 Photographing Jewelry on a White Background Made Easy!

 As you can see, Amazon’s stringent product requirements prefer to see your products on a white background, especially if it’s the main image.
 This is because a white background draws interested buyers into your page.
 Unlike the additional images that allow backgrounds and environments, products on a white background are eye-catching in a sense that it enables buyers to have a clear view of the product details.
 The absence of props makes it easy to understand and prevents confusion.
-As mentioned at the outset, Amazon wants their buyers to be confident when purchasing fine jewelry on the platform, and it’s reflected in their product image requirements.
+As mentioned at the outset, Amazon wants its buyers to be confident when purchasing fine jewelry on the platform, and it’s reflected in their product image requirements.

 Photographing fine jewelry items on a white background has been made easy with the GemLightbox.
-Click the image below to watch how we photographed a bracelet on a pure white background using just a smartphone within seconds!
+Click below to watch how we photographed a bracelet on a pure white background using just a smartphone within seconds!

 The Result: (No retouching was done.
 Just an image of a bracelet straight out of the camera phone)